Xion28080/SoDSaveEditor-Release/README.md

   - Exclusives are shown as **read-only** and cannot be unlocked.

 - **Hats**
   - Toggle accessory unlocks under `profile.accessories`.
-  - Only default, non-exclusive hats are editable.
   - Exclusives are shown as **read-only** and cannot be unlocked.

 - **Achievements**